2020 VIRTUAL GARDEN TOUR

 GARDEN NUMBER THREE: Jennifer Santillano moved here from Colorado at the beginning of 2016.
 The lot was all grass and weeds, the side yard was full of ivy growing up trees.
 Her plan was to remove all grass/ivy and have garden beds and paths which would blend with the area having a natural look.
 The primary challenge was a lot of varying degrees of shade.
 It is still a work in progress and a lot of the plants were propagated from seeds which she brought with her, and plants bought at local plant sales.
 It is trial and error with planting some things in one place, finding them not thriving, then moving them to a place which suits them better.
 She hopes you enjoy her mini trip around her garden.

 GARDEN NUMBER TWO: Mary Jacoby moved to this property in May of 2015.
 The property encompasses two city lots on the edge of the Valley Creek Ravine.
 The previous property owner and his family lived here for over 40 years and were avid gardeners.
 She did remove several plots devoted to their vegetables and reworked them for flowers gardens.
 The yard is completely fenced and holds several old clematis shrubs.
 There was an established rose garden.
-The several out buildings are used for her potting shed and the storage shed for PAGCs supplies.
-Thank you Mary!
-Coming from the very wet West End, she has thoroughly enjoyed the variety and opportunities the Port Angeles area affords its gardeners.
+The several outbuildings are used for her potting shed and the storage shed for PAGCs supplies.
+Coming from the very wet west end, she has thoroughly enjoyed the variety and opportunities the Port Angeles area affords its gardeners.